 Chronic duodenitis

-1. During an exacerbation, the patient complains of headache, general malaise, irritability, and poor sleep.
+1. During an exacerbation, the patient complains of headache, general malaise, irritability and poor sleep.

-2. After 2-2.5 hours after eating, some patients experience increased heart rate, sweating, shortness of breath, weakness and dizziness.
+2. 2-2.5 hours after eating, some patients experience increased heart rate, sweating, shortness of breath, weakness and dizziness.

 According to the degree of structural changes, several variants of chronic duodenitis are distinguished: